CCI-Tools/cate-desktop/README.md

     npm run clean:all

-## Frameworks and Libraries used by Cate
+## Frameworks and Libraries in use

 The following frameworks and libraries are currently used in Cate's production code: